boobo94/boobo94.github.io/_posts/2018/2018-05-23-how-I-started-to-build-a-chatbot.md

 summary: "This article it's the first from a future series.
 Presents the idea behind the scene, how I started to think on it"
 date: 2018-05-23 12:31:19
 categories: tutorials
+tags: ai
 redirect_from:
   - /ai/chatbots/2018/05/23/how-I-started-to-build-a-chatbot/
   - /ai/chatbots/how-I-started-to-build-a-chatbot/
   - /tutorial/chatbots/how-I-started-to-build-a-chatbot/
   - /tutorial/how-I-started-to-build-a-chatbot/
 ---

 ## So let's begin